The Strengths And Weaknesses of Industrial Hemp’s Weight

 As our team has sent out sample materials to manufacturers across automotive, plastics, and other downstream markets, we have gotten some amazing feedback.
+The information provided to us about the strength and lightweight nature of industrial hemp is paramount.

 Some of the largest manufacturers in America have spent months testing our materials in their R&D facilities.